Ghiath Dalla: Northwestern Syria offensive (2024)

 On 30 November 2024, three days after the start of the HTS-led Deterrence of Aggression offensive, Dalla was reported by pro-government sources to have arrived at Aleppo.

 On 1 December, after the fall of Aleppo, Dalla and the 42nd Brigade's infantry and Golan rocket launchers were deployed to Hama and Jabal Zayn al-Abidin during the Hama offensive.
 A few days later, the Military Operations Command announced via social media that they had attacked a meeting between security and military officials, including Dalla and Suhayl al-Hasan, using drone strikes.

 Post-Assad

-Dalla escaped to Beirut, Lebanon following the fall of the Assad regime.
 He declared the formation of the Military Council for the Liberation of Syria in March 2025.

-He was sanctioned by the European Union on 23 June 2025 for his involvement in the 4th Division and in establishing the Military Council for the Liberation of Syria upon the fall of the Assad regime.
-Later that year, French authorities requested his arrest along with two other former Assad-era officers for alleged involvement in war crimes.
+He was sanctioned by the European Union on 23 June 2025 for his role within the 4th Division and in establishing the Military Council for the Liberation of Syria upon the fall of the Assad regime.
+On 19 December 2025, he was sanctioned by the United Kingdom for his involvement in the March 2025 clashes and "historic violence committed during the Syrian Civil War".

+Enab Baladi reported on 5 November 2025 that a local source spotted him at a restaurant in Lebanon, and that he moves about the area normally.

+According to a December 2025 Al Jazeera Arabic report, a hacker who posed as a Mossad agent allegedly obtained recordings and documents where Dalla and Suhayl al-Hasan supposedly considered Israeli collaboration in operations against the Syrian transitional government.